Treatment of unilateral atherosclerotic renal artery stenosis

 Epidemiology — The prevalence of renovascular hypertension is probably less than 1 percent in patients with mild hypertension but may be as high as 10 to 40 percent in patients with acute (even if superimposed on a preexisting elevation in blood pressure), severe, or refractory hypertension .
 (See "Evaluation of secondary hypertension", section on 'Clinical clues for renovascular hypertension'.)

 In three prospective treatment trials of patients with renal artery stenosis, the prevalence of unilateral disease (compared with bilateral disease) ranged from 53 to 80 percent [2-4].
-Most patients with unilateral renal artery stenosis can be managed with antihypertensive drug therapy.
+Most patients with unilateral renal artery stenosis can achieve goal blood pressures with antihypertensive drug therapy.

 - Safian RD, Textor SC.
 Renal-artery stenosis.
 N Engl J Med 2001; 344:431.